Back to Living Real Change

 2. Serious complications, such as congestive heart failure or stroke.

-An electrocardiogram (EKG) is the first step in evaluating a patient for this condition, he says.
-It measures the electrical activity of the heart and can give your cardiologist a better picture of how your heart is functioning.
+He says an electrocardiogram (EKG) is the first step in evaluating a patient for this condition.
+It measures the heart's electrical activity and can give your cardiologist a better picture of how your heart is functioning.
 If you experience any of the above symptoms, talk to your physician.
 While there is no cure for atrial fibrillation, it can be treated with drug therapy or procedures like cryoablation.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.